Find Grad Schools

 23% Women

-The most popular school in the United States for area, ethnic, culture, and gender studies students seekinga master's degree is Southwestern Baptist Theological Seminary.
+The most popular school in the United States for area, ethnic, culture, & gender studies students seekinga master's degree is Southwestern Baptist Theological Seminary.
 Roughly 0 attend the school each year.
-The average in-state tuition for full-time undergraduates is $6,060 per year, while in-state graduate students, on average, pay $5,310 per year.
-During the 2020-2021 academic year, 482 people received their master's degree in area, ethnic, culture, and gender studies from Southwestern Baptist Theological Seminary.
-About 23% of this group were women, and 38% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $8,760 per year, while in-state graduate students, on average, pay $5,490 per year.
+During the most recent year for which we have data, 482 people received their master's degree in area, ethnic, culture, & gender studies from Southwestern Baptist Theological Seminary.
+About 23% of this group were women, and 27% were students from an underrepresented racial-ethnic group.

 #2